 - Elizabeth I decidedly stayed unmarried to remain in power.
 Being unmarried was to remain a virgin in her times, and she happily used all contemporary tropes concerning virtues of virgins and the Madonna mythos to further her status.
 (It wasn't truly known if she did remain chaste, but it wasn't like any of her subjects in those times was going to be rude enough to ask her.)

 - A popular meme from Futaba Channel has it that any man (some versions include women) who is still a virgin after age 30 will become a wizard (魔法使い).
 Conversely, "wizard" is sometimes used as a slang word for a virgin over 30.
 Some versions of the meme go on to claim that the individual's magical powers will be lost if and when his virginity is.
-Presumably A Wizard Didn't Do It.
+Presumably, A Wizard Didn't Do It.
+And presumably, Severus Snape was a wizard in more ways than one.
 Referenced in Boku wa Tomodachi ga Sukunai.
 When the main cast play a virtual-reality fantasy RPG, Kodaka chooses "wizard" as his class... and starts with no spells, a modern, geeky outfit, and a backpack full of anime posters.

 - Gardasil vaccine against cervical/vulvar cancer is most effective if done before first sexual intercourse.
 This has nothing to do with virginity in itself, though, it's just that if you had intercourse you might already be infected.
 Being free of certain diseases could be a virgin power...